This article has links to products and services we love, which we may make commission from.

 If you’ve been to New Hampshire, you’ll know why it’s a popular stop on any New England fall road trip.

-First and foremost, there are so many chances to admire the New England leaves as they change color, especially if you take the canopy tour.
+First and foremost, there are so many chances to admire the NH fall foliage as the leaves change color, especially if you take the canopy tour.

 But if you prefer to stay closer to the ground, you’ll have to take a drive down “The Kanc”, a designated American Scenic Byway and one of the best places for fall foliage in New England.